-THUR: Under the Barbell w/ Coach Brenna Bulach
+THUR: “Chalk Talk”, with Coach Brenna Bulach

 Today we sit down and chat with long-time coach, and longer-time member, Brenna Bulach.

 Very few people realize you’re one of our longest time members.
 Talk a little about your joining and years of experience as a member before becoming a coach.

 I joined back in July 2011 when I was horribly out of shape and the weakest I’d ever been in my life.
 I was in grad school at SDSU and a cardio bunny on the university ellipticals – the classic skinny fat globo gym goer.
 I remember driving my car one day and looking down at my tiny arm on the steering wheel and I wasn’t even able to flex my arm.
 I had no muscle.
 Zero.
 That was the sign to me I needed to pull myself together and get back into a workout routine.
 I played sports growing up and was a collegiate volleyball player, so I am naturally competitive.
 Somehow in my 20s, I had lost that enthusiasm and ambition for physical pursuits.

 P360 helped me rediscover my inner drive.
 I remember the first few months of classes at Mission Beach had just a small handful of people (sometimes just me and Pritz).
 I finally began to enjoy my workouts again.
 I learned how to push myself again and test my limits.
 It was the first time as an adult that I was surrounded by like-minded, positive fit people that believed that I could get stronger and faster, and I wanted to prove to them that I could.